 In the southern part of Tuscany, at just one and half hour drive from Rome you will find three of the most beautiful medieval towns of Italy: Pitigliano, Sorano and Sovana,

-They all are villages of ancient origins rich in art and culture, built in tuff stone carved by the same hills on which they are located.
+They all are villages of ancient origins rich in art and culture, built in tuff’s stone carved from the same hills on which they are located.

 The origins of the Jewish community in Southern Tuscany are very old, dating back to the Roman Empire.
-There numbers increased of the in the fourteenth century when many families expelled from the Papal States were well received by the Orsini family in the neighboring Grand Duchy of Tuscany.
+The community grew during the fourteenth century when many families expelled from the Papal States were well received by the Orsini family in the neighboring Grand Duchy of Tuscany.
 Many of these Jewish families settled in southern Tuscany in the towns of Pitigliano, Sorano and Sovana.
 The Orsini family looking to improve the economy of the area, received them favorably to take advantage of their ability as traders.
-Some years the control of these three cities fell under the very Catholic Medici family, who decided to create small areas where confine all the Jewish families (ghettos) and forced them to move there.
-Many families decided to migrate away to the city of Livorno and Pisa, because of their more liberal and tolerant culture, and of ports that could favor their trade and activities.
+During the 17th century the control of these three cities fell under the very Catholic Medici family, who decided to create small areas where confine all the Jewish families (ghettos) and forced them to move there.
+Many families decided to migrate away to the city of Livorno and Pisa, because of their more liberal and tolerant culture, and of their ports that could favor their trade and activities.
 Since that time the Jewish community started to decrease in number and power until they disappear completely, even if the signs of their presence are still strong inside all three towns.

-Legend has it that it was founded by two young men Petilio and Celiano belonging to important Etruscan-romaine families.
-They both stole the golden crown from the temple of Jupiter Stator in Rome and brought it right on the cliff of Pitigliano where, entranced by the beauty of place, they remained there and founded the city.
+Legend has it that Pitigliano was founded by two young men, Petilio and Celiano, belonging to important Etruscan-romaine families.
+They both stole the golden crown from the temple of Jupiter Stator in Rome and brought it right on the cliff of Pitigliano where, entranced by the beauty of place, they remained and founded the city.

 Today during your walk in the village of Pitigliano there are many interesting sights to visit as the fortress, the Palazzo Orsini, the famous fountain with seven spouts, the Cathedral of Saints Peter and Paul and the Jewish Ghetto which was always well integrated in the historic town.
 The Jewish community is present in Pitigliano since 1598 when the “Temple”, a synagogue dedicated to Rabbi Leone di Sabato was erected.